-While these considerations emerged from the FTOPS perspective on the presented topics, they would have not been possible without the multiple meetings and discussions on the subject that took place in bilateral or multilateral settings, primarily with Airlines, Aircraft OEMs, Engine OEMs and Civil Aviation Authorities, also involving other stakeholders throughout the aviation industry.
+While these considerations emerged from the FTO perspective on the presented topics, they would have not been possible without the multiple meetings and discussions on the subject that took place in bilateral or multilateral settings, primarily with Airlines, Aircraft OEMs, Engine OEMs, Civil Aviation Authorities, and also involving other stakeholders throughout the aviation industry.
+In bringing the AHM implementation to the airline practitioner toolbox, the role of aviation standards setting organizations can't be overstated.